COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.rst

 glorified word processor format, and has a much reduced value in automated settings.
-So look over your datanames, and where you have quantitative information in free or formatted text, rework it into observational or calculated data names that take numerical values.
+So look over your datanames, and where you have quantitative information in free or formatted text, rework it into observational or calculated data names that take standard value types.

 2. Where you have two or more identifier data names that refer to the same type of thing, with the same key data names, you should rework